freeCodeCamp/i18n-curriculum/curriculum/challenges/italian/04-data-visualization/data-visualization-with-d3/create-a-bar-for-each-data-point-in-the-set.md

 # --description--

-L'ultima sfida ha aggiunto solo un rettangolo all'elemento `svg` per rappresentare una barra.
-Qui combinerai ciò che hai imparato finora su `data()`, `enter()`, e forme SVG per creare e aggiungere un rettangolo per ogni punto dati in `dataset`.
+The last challenge added only one rectangle to the `svg` element to represent a bar.
+Here, you'll combine what you've learned so far about `data()`, `enter()`, and SVG shapes to create and append a rectangle for each data point in `dataset`.

 Una sfida precedente ha mostrato il modo per creare e aggiungere un `div` per ogni elemento del `dataset`: